All-Hands-AI/OpenHands/evaluation/gpqa/README.md

 - `num_samples_eval`: Number of samples to evaluate (useful for testing and debugging).
 - `data_split`: The data split to evaluate on.
 Must be one of `gpqa_main`, `gqpa_diamond`, `gpqa_experts`, `gpqa_extended`.
 Defaults to `gpqa_diamond` as done in the paper.
 - `AgentClass`: The agent class to use for evaluation.
 Currently only supports `CodeActAgent` for CodeActAgent.

-## Benchmark Evaluation Results

-- [] TODO: Finish the evaluation run across the entire benchmark and compile results